 Parents, Guardians and Carers

 All ground floor public areas are accessible for those using pushchairs and prams.
 Baby changing facilities are available.
 We are able to provide storage for buggies and prams during performances.
+High chairs are available in the café, plus auditorium booster seats.
+The Beehive is an officially-registered venue for the Family Arts Standards.

 The CEA Card is a national card scheme administered by the Cinema Exhibitors Association that entitles the holder to a free ticket to a film screening for a person accompanying them to the cinema to provide assistance required as a result of the cardholder’s disability.
-For further details or to apply for a CEA Card click here
+For further details or to apply for a CEA Card click here.

 For live performances and digital events via satellite, latecomers will not be admitted until a convenient break in the performance.
 For certain shows there may not be a convenient break in the performance so no latecomers will be admitted.